 Another thing that makes me uncomfortable about this campaign and advert is that it does not really include the voices of adopted people. yes, there is an adopted adult featured, and several children.
 But, as an adoptive person on twitter mentioned, ‘they only included the happy adoptee’ Of course, if they’d included someone with an unhappy view, then it wouldn’t be doing their campaign any favours, so I understand this.
 But, the whole campaign makes me wonder just how much those in leadership and power actually listen to adopted people. if they truly did, then they would know that many adopted people hate the ‘happily ever after’ narrative.
 They hate the ‘forever families’ narrative.
 They would know that ‘kindness, patience, love and a room’ does not fix the challenges that result of adoption and trauma.
 The voices of adopted people seriously need to be elevated more.
 Yes, what they have to say is challenging, and makes us uncomfortable.
 But, as I’ve seen it say, adopted adults are our adopted children grown up.
 Our small children will grow up, and have views/opinions about adoption. we need to listen to those voices now, so that we can try to get it right for our children.
 As adopted parents we need to make space for those voices, and advocate for them to be heard equally.

 Lastly, some people have said that we shouldn’t be having a recruitment campaign for adoption, because children should not be needing to be adopted.
 If we put as much money and effort into family preservation as we do adoption, then would we even need adoption? sadly I do think that we will always need adoption.
 Some children will never be able to safely live in their birth family.
 Yes, there is the option of kinship or special guardianship care.
 But, sometimes, these options are not appropriate.
-In these cases, then every effort should be made to ensure that if able some links to birth family are maintained.
+In some cases, every effort is made to keep the family together, and sadly it still doesn’t work safely.
+When this happens, then every effort should be made to ensure that if able some links to birth family are maintained if appropriate.
+It’s a complex debate, one I don’t think we’re going to solve any time soon..
 Yes, adoption does legally sever ties, but in all honesty, it did to me, and I’m really not that bothered about it.
 Of course I do understand that many other adopted people are bothered about this, everyone is different, that’s ok.
-Maybe, other options such as long term foster care or guardianship should be considered more.
-It’s a complex debate, one I don’t think we’re going to solve any time soon.

 Back to the need for adoption, I do agree that more needs to be done to keep first families together, so that they never get to the stage where adoption needs to become an option.
 These families need long term support.
 The advert states ‘there are children waiting, they’re further down the stream’.
 I really feel that if there was more support ‘up the stream’, then the number of children in care would be massively reduced.
 To me it makes so much sense, but it seems that that is the costly option, so unlikely to happen.
 I guess to those who feel children shouldn’t be adopted, maybe they should ensure that they are doing something to help ensure that those needing support get it.
 They need to speak out.
 They need to practically support organisations that provide support.
 Only this way will those who need to hear listen and take action.

 So, to summarise, I have mixed views of this campaign.
 I do think it’s great it is so inclusive, and that it has included many types of families.
 Hopefully it will help to find the right adopters for the children who do need adoption.
 However, it doesn’t appear to show that those who made it have really sought or listened to the views of adopted people.
 It paints an unrealistic picture of adoption that I’m not sure is helpful to anyone.
 Yes, adoptive families can be amazing and very happy.
 The child might not live with their birth family, but to them they are still their forever too.
 We should never take that away from them.
-We need to be talking and doing more about how to support families before and during care proceedings.
+We need to be talking and doing more about how to support families before, during and after care proceedings.
+We need to be better supporting adoptive families, providing lifelong support.
 We need to be raising the voices of adopted people and including them in system changes.